lukateras/python-fraudrecord/README.md

 32,000 iterations of SHA-1.
 Case- and whitespace- insensitive: the input is downcased and stripped of all whitespace.
-The hexadecimal digest of each iteration is fed into the next iteration.
+The hexadecimal digest of each iteration is fed into the next.
 The input of each iteration is prefixed with `fraudrecord-`.

 - function `hexdigest(s: str) -> str`